adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-components-from-other-modules-en_US.md

 end
 ```

 This is not elegant at all.
-We could, perhaps, `alias` to our HEEx less verbose:
+We could, perhaps, use `alias` to make our HEEx less verbose:

 ```elixir
 defmodule MyappWeb.OtherPageLive do